zzonyo/trust-docs-test/source/index.html.md

 Sub account has its individual login credential and API key.

 <aside class="notice">
 An API Key of a sub users can also be boundled with IP addresses.
-The API Key without boundled IP address will be expired in 90 days.
+The API Key without boundled IP address will expire in 90 days.
 </aside>

 Sub account API can access all reference data and market data endpoints.
 In addition, sub account API can also access below listed endpoints.